sekhri101/personal-goals/README.md

 - [ ] Fitness: Go to the weight room
 - [ ] Fitness: Yoga 2x
 - [ ] Fitness: Log all meals in MFP
+- [ ] Finance: Finalize student loan repayment option

 ### Things I'll Do In The Future

 - [ ] Finance: Balance accounts :moneybag:
-- [ ] Finance: Finalize student loan repayment option
 - [ ] House: Organize guest room closet
 - [ ] Learn Spanish
+- [ ] Make a commit to the Django source code
+- [ ] Give a technical talk
+- [ ] Learn more about user experience, conducting user research, writing personas, etc.
+- [ ] Build my own website

 ### Backlog: Side Projects & Other Ideas